Lukeydoopydoo/Public-Data-Project-BSc-Data-Science-Y1T3/README.md

 ![image](https://github.com/user-attachments/assets/ec53f529-addc-473a-982b-a38d38c8b4be)

-The inference from the visuals and the descriptive statistics was that one of the rivers woudl contribute far more to the prediction of a flood warning event than the other.
+The inference from the visuals and the descriptive statistics was that one of the rivers would contribute far more to the prediction of a flood warning event than the other.

 I began with a logistic regression as a baseline and followed this with a random forest, visualising the feature importance of the two stations and confirming my previous thoughts.

 ![image](https://github.com/user-attachments/assets/9e4c1b1f-49f0-4b89-a8ce-66955aff391d)